 Vanessa is the first woman to join the development team and holds her own in the code kitchen.
 She started out at Boise State thinking she wanted to study Math, but after taking an introductory CS class she went over to the dark side and decided to do both CS and Applied Math, graduating summa cum laude.
 Vanessa loves solving problems that she initially thought were impossible.
 In her freetime, she likes to read books which have nothing to do with computer science or math, and go swimming.
 Vanessa also owns way too many water bottles.

-Zach, our newest Quality Assurance intern, used to daydream about strong A.I. while working his day job as a Project Surveyor.
-Years later, he decided to pursue a Computer Science degree at Baker College and is working on making his dreams a reality – enhanced by hands-on learning in the MetaGeek QA department.
+Zach used to daydream about A.G.I. while working his day job as a Project Surveyor.
+Years later, he decided to pursue a Computer Science degree at Baker College and is working on making his dreams a reality.
 In between work and school, Zach wields a six-stringed axe and studies the brutal art of metalcore.

 Steven is the resident hardware developer – bringing years of experience to MetaGeek products.
 He handles the firmware for our USB spectrum analysis devices, and can bring up hardware for our developing projects.
 He manages hardware architecture down to the micro controllers.
 On his linked-in page, a former co-worker says he’s an engineer’s engineer – and we appreciate that quality about Steven very much.

-Joel, the latest addition to our Technical Support team, is an all-purpose geek!
-As our front-line guy, he answers as many support requests as possible – freeing up Trent and Taylor to focus on writing and training.
-Joel, a quick learner himself, will help you understand how things work with Wi-Spy, Chanalyzer, and Eye PA.
+An all-purpose geek who loves to teach, Joel takes care of front line support and education for all of MetaGeek’s products.
 When the weather permits, Joel would rather ride his motorcycle to work.
 He has a ton of other geeky interests, including Linux, Android, and Twitter.
-He loves spending time with his wife and daughter, and also serves on the Board of Directors at Open Lab Idaho, a local community hackerspace.
+He loves spending time with his wife and daughters, and also serves on the Board of Directors at Open Lab Idaho, a local community hackerspace.

 Stoney manages our sales initiatives – handling all of our accounts around the world.
 Our go-to guy for distributors and resellers, Stoney brings years of technical engineering and business development experience to the table, having previously helped a range of emerging to multi-national companies grow.
 With a background in computer science, he understands many of the finer details of technology and brings his expertise to navigate and improve our sales processes.
 When he’s not learning the latest about Wi-Fi Troubleshooting, you will probably find him fanatically rooting for the Boise State Bronco’s and San Francisco 49′ers football teams.